 Most dogs who require haircuts grow dead hair inside the ear canal, which must be removed.
 Doodles, however, are descended from both breeds that do and breeds that don’t require haircuts.
 As a result, we have found that a majority of Doodles grow live, rooted hair in their ears.
 This hair is painful to remove, and often removing it is just as likely to cause an ear infection as not.
 To help mitigate this, we recommend that anytime your dog is going to get wet, you put cotton balls in her ears so water doesn’t enter the ear canal.
 Remember to remove the cotton balls afterward, and then wipe out the inside of the ear with a cotton ball dampened with dog-specific ear cleaner.

 All types of Doodles are well-loved for being friendly, intelligent family dogs.
 They tend to be highly affectionate and easy to train.
 Some of them (especially the Australian Labradoodle) can be hypoallergenic as well.
 For these reasons and more, Doodles continue to capture our hearts.
 If you own a Doodle, we encourage you to learn about his individual grooming needs, so that he can always look and feel his best!

-And if you need help with this, come and see us at Pawsitivity!
-We are happy to announce that we will begin offering Brushing Workshops at the spa in June 2019.
+And if you need help with this, come see us at Pawsitivity!
+We are happy to announce that we are now offering Brushing Workshops at the spa!
 Pawsitivity owner Rachel Ackerman will demonstrate proper brushing on a model dog.
 Bring your dog and follow along!
 We will provide a brush and comb which you can take home.
 There will be time for questions and answers about grooming topics, and Rachel will work individually with each dog owner on brushing technique.
 Our first workshop will be offered on Saturday, June 22nd, from 1:30 to 3:00 pm.
-You can sign up on the Facebook event page here.
+You can sign up on our Facebook event page.
 We would love to see you then!